hugo-ribaud/bumb-buddy/memory-bank/systemPatterns.md

 5. Redux store updates with new data
 6. UI automatically re-renders with latest data

+### Timeline Data Flow

+1. User navigates to Timeline screen
+2. Redux checks if timeline data exists in store
+3. If not, thunk dispatched to fetch timeline data
+4. Timeline service checks local cache in AsyncStorage first
+5. If cache valid (less than 24 hours old), cached data used
+6. If cache invalid or missing, Supabase query fetches all weeks
+7. Data stored in Redux store and AsyncStorage cache
+8. UI components render data from Redux
+9. Manual refresh option clears cache and forces fresh fetch

 ### Feature Module Relationships

 - **Auth Module** provides user context to all other modules